-If you struggle with raising a strong-willed child check out how using this strategy will bring peace back to your home and reverse the struggles that come with parenting a strong-willed child.
+If you struggle with raising a strong-willed child check out how using this strategy will bring peace back to your home and reverse the struggles of parenting a strong-willed child.
 Learn how to reconnect with your head-strong child.

 When You’re Raising a Strong-Willed Child